 Estonian Marine Institute

-The Estonian Marine Institute is a contemporary scientific institution.
-The main purpose of the Estonian Marine Institute is research to enhance the knowledge and understanding of the marine sphere in Estonia and the Baltic Sea region.
+The Estonian Marine Institute is a modern scientific institution dedicated to advancing knowledge and understanding of the marine environment in Estonia and the Baltic Sea region.

-The Estonian Marine Institute is a study base for marine biology-orientated postgraduate students and is improving the marine science education in Estonia.
+The Estonian Marine Institute serves as a research and training base for postgraduate students specializing in marine biology and plays an important role in the development of marine science education in Estonia.

-The active progress of marine sciences in Estonia in the last decades has increased the awareness of Estonian science around the Baltic Sea region, and in Europe.
-The Estonian Marine Institute also collaborates with scientists and specialists from all around the world to conduct high level marine research.
-Estonian marine scientists have been very successful at the international level as the number of high-rated scientific publications and international projects continually increases.
-On the other hand, a significant part of the marine research is focused on solving the local scientific problems, which are important for Estonia.
+Over recent decades, the rapid development of marine sciences in Estonia has increased the international visibility of Estonian research within the Baltic Sea region and across Europe.
+The Institute collaborates closely with scientists and specialists worldwide to conduct high-level marine research.
+Estonian marine scientists have achieved strong international recognition, reflected in a growing number of high-impact scientific publications and international research projects.
+At the same time, a significant part of the Institute’s research is focused on addressing local scientific and environmental challenges of importance to Estonia.

 Staff contacts